Dialogue: “a conversation with a center, not sides”

 Dialogue ultimately provides a space to bring together diverse viewpoints, explore these differences, and work towards understanding them better."

-The spirit of dialogue is guided by a give and take in the mutual search for meaning:
+The spirit of dialogue-archive is guided by a give and take in the mutual search for meaning:

 - Be generous of spirit stay open to new ideas and perspectives